WD33C93 and compatible SCSI controllers

 Synchronous SCSI: Maximum 5 MB/sec

-Compatible with WD33C93A; probably the same mask.
 Most likely provided as a second-source for WD33C93A.

 Known versions: